tjoskar/playwright-react/readme.md

 And then run it as a normal playwright test `npx playwright test`.

+See the example folder for more example

 ### Limitation

-– Playwright can only resolve `js` and `ts` files which means that you can't use any jsx/tsx in your test file.
+- Playwright can only resolve `js` and `ts` files which means that you can't use any jsx/tsx in your test file.
+See [playwright#7121](https://github.com/microsoft/playwright/issues/7121)